yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-offset/index.md

 ## Keep it up

 You have learned how to compare rows with neighbors and window boundaries.
-In the <span class="color-gray">next chapter</span> (coming soon) we will aggregate data!
+In the [next chapter](/sql-window-functions-aggregation) we will aggregate data!

 <p>
     <a class="button" href="https://antonz.gumroad.com/l/sql-windows">